Updated August 2020 – originally published August 2019

 - Avoid comparisons: these can be lethal.
 Thinking there are people out there doing similar work to you, even better, so why should you bother is not a justified comparison.
 Do not measure other’s highs against your lows.
 Every successful person was in your place once.
 It may appear that some people achieve success effortlessly.
 The reality is we do not know what struggles another person may be going through.
 Learn to value your own strengths and potential, you will soon realise you have a lot to offer the world.

 - Evaluate the context: reflect on the other times you have felt less confident.
 Ask yourself if you always feel insecure, uncertain, and unconfident.
 This will help you identify when you did feel in control and the steps you took.
 Maybe you could use the same techniques and strategies again.
 Write some notes in a journal or notebook so that you can remember those feelings, and how to get back to an increased positive mind-set again.

 - Pursue your goals: I have found the best way to challenge IS, is to continue taking action, do not allow yourself to be overwhelmed by how you feel.
 It takes a lot of courage to pursue challenging situations, recognising your feelings, the steps you can take and evaluate the context you can achieve.
 None of us know how much we can accomplish until we try.
 The world needs action takers, innovators, and leaders to look up to, be proud of your achievements, ability, and aspirations.
 MOST of all be proud of YOU!

-TA Barker Associates offer one to one and group Coaching and Training to support managers personal development – get in touch to find out the next series of dates.
+TA Barker Associates offer one to one mentoring, Coaching and Training to support managers and business owners personal development – get in touch to find out how we can help you with a free 30 minute consultation.
 Tracy-Anne@tabarkerassociates.co.uk